Search programs

 What We Like

 Udacity’s catalog features free and paid courses that cover multiple areas within the IT field.
 Some of their classes are exclusive to the platform, including programs in artificial intelligence, self-driving car engineering, and robotics software.
-The platform partners with international companies like GitHub, Microsoft, and Accenture for curriculum design and instruction, guaranteeing students learn the most cutting-edge information, innovations, and skills.
+The platform partners with international companies like GitHub, and Microsoft, for curriculum design and instruction, guaranteeing students learn the most cutting-edge information, innovations, and skills.

 The centerpiece of Udacity’s offerings is their nanodegree programs, most of which can be completed in 3-5 months of online classes and coursework.
 Nanodegrees allow students to deep-dive into a specific topic, providing them with the foundational, intermediate, or advanced skills they need to start a new career or advance in their current fields.
 Udacity supports students with flexible classes, career services resources, and mentorship support.